Search the Health Library

-Upon implementation, Epic will allow for one chart to follow patients throughout the multiple areas in which they receive care.
+With our institutionwide implementation now complete, Epic allows for one chart to follow patients throughout the multiple areas in which they receive care.
 This includes:

 - Five Johns Hopkins area hospitals